-2. Innovation is essential in ushering high-speed, high-quality ICT infrastructure and services;
+2. [MEX MOD] that innovation is essential in ushering high-capacity (MOD PY), high-quality ICT infrastructure deployment (MOD MEX) and increasing the penetration of this (MOD MEX) services, and new and emerging technologies should be harnessed including for purposes of supporting global efforts aimed at further development of the information society (MOD USA)

-3. upon the convergence, policy-makers and regulators should continue to promote widespread, affordable access to telecommunications/ICTs, including Internet access, through fair, transparent, stable, predictable and non-discriminatory enabling policy, legal and regulatory environments, including common approaches to conformance and interoperability that promote competition, increase consumer choices, foster continued technological and service innovation and provide investment incentives at national, regional and international levels;
+3. [MEX MOD] that , policy-makers and regulators should continue to promote widespread, affordable access to telecommunications/ICTs, including Internet access, through fair, transparent, stable, predictable and non-discriminatory enabling policy, legal and regulatory environments, including common approaches to conformance and interoperability that promote competition, increase consumer choices, foster continued technological and service innovation MEX ADD], based on standars, plataforms, environments and open applications, as well as provisions that facilitate the use of networks capacities and efficient use of spectrum,and provide investment incentives at national, regional and international levels;

-: digital economy occupies a critical role in the innovation and evolution in the use of telecommunications/ICTs, having a transforming effect on people, societies and economies throughout the entire world.
+4 ADD ARG: that digital economy occupies a critical role in the innovation and evolution in the use of telecommunications/ICTs, having a transforming effect on people, societies and economies throughout the entire world.

-4. New and emerging technologies such as big data and the Internet of Things should be harnessed for purposes of supporting global efforts aimed at further development of the information society;
+45 [MEX MOD] that new and emerging technologies such as big data, cloud computing (MOD PY) and the Internet of Things should be harnessed for purposes of supporting global efforts aimed at further development of the information society;

-4. Digital literacy and ICT skills, as well as human and institutional capacity in the development and use of telecommunications/ICT networks, applications and services should be enhanced to enable people to contribute to ideas, knowledge and human development;
+6. [MEX MOD] that digital literacy and ICT skills, as well as human and institutional capacity in the development, appropriation (MOD RD) and use of telecommunications/ICT networks, applications and services should be enhanced to enable people to contribute to ideas, knowledge and human or sustainable ?
+(RD) development;

-ARG: Telecommunications/ICTs can contribute in creating opportunities for education and training throughout people´s lives, including people with disabilities and specific needs; the adoption of immediate, sustained and specific measures is required for its achievement, in order to ensure an inclusive, egalitarian and quality education for everyone.
+7 ADD ARG: Telecommunications/ICTs can contribute in creating opportunities for education and training throughout people´s lives, including people with disabilities and specific needs; the adoption of immediate, sustained and specific measures is required for its achievement, in order to ensure an inclusive, egalitarian and quality education for everyone.

-8. Measuring the Information Society and providing the proper indicators/statistics are important for both Member States and the private sector with the former being able to identify gaps that need public policy intervention, and the latter, in identifying and finding investment opportunities;
+8. [MEX MOD] that measuring the Information Society and providing the proper indicators/statistics and comparable (MOD RD) are important for Member States and the private sector and civil society (MOD RD) in identifying gaps and finding opportunities (MOD USA) and the third appropriation and empowerment strategies of the different population groups jointly pursuing additional efforts in order to generate partnership and sustainability in telecommunication/ICT development;

-7. An inclusive information society should take into account the needs of persons with disabilities and specific needs; ARG: an inclusive information society should be commited to contributing to the social and economic progress of people, emphasizing the needs of persons with disabilities and specific needs, vulnerable and marginal groups, and to pursue mechanisms sustainable development.
+9).
+[MEX MOD] that an inclusive information society should take into account the needs of persons with disabilities and specific demands; as well as disadvantaged and vulnerable groups in order to have access to telecommunication/ICT services, under equal conditions.
+(MOD MEX)

+9 ARG: an inclusive information society should be commited to contributing to the social and economic progress of people, emphasizing the needs of persons with disabilities and specific needs, vulnerable and marginal groups, and to pursue mechanisms to generate a new way to relate socially and educationally in which stereotypes about women and men leave room to a new view in which all people, regardless of sex, age, race, religion, etc. are acknowledged as essential agents for sustainable development.